Coverage of MUAC Screening

 ii) the screening is done within a clearly defined period that does not overlap with other screening (i.e. there is a low risk of double counting)

-iii) you trust the data provided by health volunteers who conduct screening (for example, your supervisors randomly visit houses to check whether children were screened by volunteers)
+iii) you trust the data provided by health volunteers who conduct screening (for example, your supervisors randomly visit houses to check whether children were screened by the volunteers)

 Otherwise, you are likely to get unreliable data.